ConorReynolds/botc-script-tool/README.md

 You can undo/redo up to ten previous changes in the currently focused script using the buttons on the bottom right or via the keyboard shortcuts Ctrl+Z / Ctrl+Shift+Z on Windows/Linux, or Cmd+Z / Cmd+Shift+Z on Mac.

+You can lock or unlock editing and certain UI elements by using the lock/unlock button on the bottom right, next to the undo/redo buttons.

 Ctrl/Cmd clicking on the export JSON button creates a script link that you can then copy and share.